Series / Blackpool

 This show provides examples of:

-- Unless he's heartbroken at the time.
+- Big Eater: D.I.
+Carlisle, unless he's heartbroken at the time.
 The look of absolute shock on D.C.
 Blythe's face when Carlisle refuses a doughnut says it all.

 - Frame-Up: Carlisle threatens to do this to D.C.
 Blythe if he doesn't cooperate.